vuejs/docs/src/guide/component-basics.md

 We're showing you a simple example here, but in a typical Vue application we use Single File Components instead of a string template.
 You can find more information about them [in this section](single-file-component.html).
 :::

-Components are reusable Vue instances with a name: in this case, `<button-counter>`.
-We can use this component as a custom element inside a root Vue instance:
+Components are reusable instances with a name: in this case, `<button-counter>`.
+We can use this component as a custom element inside a root instance:

 ```html
 <div id="components-demo">